sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

 We use an intentional list of statuses on our project board:

-- `No Status`: Status is not assigned.
+- **No Status**: Status is not assigned.
 These issues need triage.
-- `Backlog`: we are keeping this issue open for reference, as a placeholder, and for future prioritization, but it's not a current priority.
+- **Backlog**: we are keeping this issue open for reference, as a placeholder, and for future prioritization, but it's not a current priority.
-- `On deck`: these issues are not currently proposed for the upcoming iteration but are a maintained, priority ordering of likely next issues.
+- **On deck**: these issues are not currently proposed for the upcoming iteration but are a maintained, priority ordering of likely next issues.
-- `Proposed for iteration`: these are a select group of issues proposed for a specific iteration.
+- **Proposed for iteration**: these are a select group of issues proposed for a specific iteration.
 They should have an iteration milestone attached.
 TODO @felix could we enforce that?
-- `Todo`: this is the small set of issues that are planned for our current iteration.
-Generally, they'll be completed within two weeks.
+- **Todo**: this is the small set of issues that are planned for our current iteration.
-- `Design in Progres`: TODO @ALICJA do we still use this?
-We have nothing right now.
-- `In Progress`: issues currently being worked on in the iteration.
+- **In Progress**: issues currently being worked on in the iteration.
-- `In Review`: issues that have PRs in review.
+- **In Review**: issues that have PRs in review.
-- `Done`: all closed issues, including "won't do" issues.
+- **Done**: all closed issues, including "won't do" issues.

 Our current process is as follows: